arisi/minimal-http-ruby/README.md

 data: {"now":1417014649}
 ```

+### Initialization:

+To get started, you can run utility ```minimal-http-init.rb``` -- It will create all directories and initial index.haml in your current directory!

 ##Coming Next:
 - better cache control
 - factoring source
 - cleanup
 - make class? not really necessary